I don’t know about you, but the Lord sometimes loves me enough to nearly kill me. And I’m not talking metaphorically.

 However, the drug, despite it’s many problems, seems to have helped with my lungs and by early autumn I was breathing better.

 It’s not all clear sailing, however.
-Even though I’m now off the drug, its immune suppressant effects caused me to come down with extremely painful shingles several months ago – which is continuing to linger the present.
+Even though I’m now off the drug, its immune suppressant effects caused me to come down with extremely painful shingles several months ago – which is continuing to linger through the present.

 As this latest transition began, I struggled with the prospect of likely death and wrote a poem to Marianne about my life and my love for her.
 See I am Content.